SabaGholizadehAnsari/ltl-pxevaluation/README.md

   LTL<XState> temporalreq= until_within(now(S->true),until_atLeast(F(),nF(),3),4,4);

   ```

+  more examples can be found in Test_ListofXStateTrace file.
+  To use the DSL you need to place your csv-trace file in ltl-pxevaluation/src/test/data/.

+### Relevant examples with the game MiniDungeon: [see here](./occ-example.md)
 ## License

 Copyright (c) 2021, Utrecht University.

 `ltl-pxevaluation` is an open source software.
 It can be used and distributed under the [LGPL version 3 license](./lgpl-3.0.md).

+### Relevant papers